-Including hedge accounting and setting for it the objective of best depicting an entity's risk strategies is in principle quite consistent with EFRAG's proposals.
-EFRAG's proposals could have knock-on effects on the IFRS 9 general hedge accounting model; however any effect would be indirect.
-It therefore does not seem useful to discuss hedge accounting further.
+57 Including hedge accounting and setting for it the objective of best depicting an entity's risk strategies is in principle quite consistent with EFRAG's proposals.
+EFRAG's proposals could have knock-on effects on the IFRS 9 general hedge accounting model.
+In principle, the proposals included in this paper would require the financial statements to reflect economic hedging as reflected in an entity's risk management business model.
+Some form of hedge accounting would be needed to reflect any mismatches between the measurement of the hedged item and the hedging instrument.
+However, for the purpose of this paper it does not seem useful to discuss hedge accounting further.